 As an Architect-Researcher he draws upon his decade-long experience in transformative urban renewal and academic discipline from specialist research in urban learning environments.

-Adam’s strategic thinking and creative innovation have been recognised with scholarships and design prizes including the NSW Institute of Architects David Linder Prize and Designing Architecture in Response to Climate Change Scholarship
+Adam’s strategic thinking and creative innovation have been recognised with scholarships and design prizes including the NSW Institute of Architects David Linder Prize and Designing Architecture in Response to Climate Change Scholarship.

 Senior Associate

-JPW acknowledges the Traditional Custodians of Country and honours their continuing connection to lands, waters, skies and communities.
+JPW acknowledges the Traditional Custodians of Country and honours their continuing connection to lands, waters, skies, and communities.

-We pay our respects to Elders past, present and emerging – as the Traditional Custodians of the land on which we work; and the Gadigal people of the Eora Nation on whose land our Studio is located.
+We offer our respect to Elders past and those present – as the Traditional Custodians of the land on which we work.